 - Up to 4 years of prison time: If the accused is convicted of committing identity theft, they face up to 4 years of incarceration.

 - Probation: In some cases, a judge may rule the accused be put on probation in addition to jail time.
 If this is the case, the person convicted must adhere to the outline rules of the judge.
 Some judges may restrict how far from home the convicted can go, require them to meet weekly with a probation officer, and restrict contact with other known previously convicted criminals.

 - Restitution: If the person who had their identity stolen suffered a financial loss, the court will order restitution as part of the accused's sentence.
 Restitution payments allow the affected party to be repaid for their financial loss.

 Talk to a Knowledgeable Temecula Defense Attorney Today

 If you've recently been accused of identity theft, you need to get legal advice.
-At the Law Office of Nicolai Cocis & Associates, our Temecula criminal defense lawyers have the experience and skill you need for you to feel confident in your defense.
+At the Law Office of Nicolai Cocis, our Temecula criminal defense lawyers have the experience and skill you need for you to feel confident in your defense.
 We are committed to delivering our clients high-quality representation.
 We provide top legal representation to individuals who have been arrested in Murrieta, Temecula, Menifee, Wildomar, Lake Elsinore, Hemet, Corona, Banning or Riverside.